Tanishkaaa016/EEG-Seizure-ML-Baseline-and-Improvement/README.md

 | CHB01_04  |   99.86% |       80.0% |    0.889 |
 | CHB01_15  |   99.58% |       62.5% |    0.769 |

-## Key Findings
+### Key Findings

 * Improved average sensitivity by 12.5%
 * Improved average F1 score by 10.3%
 * Maintained classification accuracy above 99%
-* Demonstrated the usefulness of entropy-based EEG complexity features
+* Demonstrated the effectiveness of entropy-based EEG complexity measures for seizure detection

 ## Technologies Used